Tom94/tclaude/README.md

 > [Claude thinks about how to write a quine before responding.]
 ```

+### Commands

+Several commands are available to do other things than chatting with Claude, such as `/download` to download files previously created by Claude.
+Use `/help` to see a list of available commands.

 ### Custom system prompt

 If you'd like to customize the behavior of Claude (e.g. tell it to be brief, or give it background information), create `~/.configs/tclaude/roles/default.md`.